FlaviusHouk/CBS/Readme.md

 cbs --addFile projLocation file1 file2 ... fileN
 ```

-Relative and absolute pathes are supproted for either project location and source files.
+Relative and absolute paths are supported for either project location and source files.
 It is not necessary to hold all files in src folder.
 They just have to be accessible to read in build time.
 All files can be added to project, but only ones that have have .c extension is processed as file with C code.
 Non existing file cannot be added.

 Currently there are four files types: